haopeng-liu/FCatch/index.md

 # [](#header-1)What are Time-of-Fault (TOF) bugs?
 * Three compositions:
   * Trigger: a special **timing** of fault [^1].
-  * Error: **unexpected** state left due to the untimly fault.
+  * Error: **unexpected** state left due to the untimely fault.
   * Failure: system **cannot properly** handle such unexpected state.
 * A real example: [MR-3858](https://issues.apache.org/jira/browse/MAPREDUCE-3858)
-  * Trigger: bug happens only when a task attempt crashes in the middle of commiting.
+  * Trigger: bug happens only when a task attempt crashes in the middle of committing.
-  * Error: the crashing attempt's ID was recorded in a heap object as the commiting attempt.
+  * Error: the crashing attempt's ID was recorded in a heap object as the committing attempt.
   * Failure: all relaunched task attempts cannot commit and the job fails (hang).

 ---